mcnuttandrew/mcnuttandrew.github.io/src/text-chunks/about.md

-I am a PhD student in Computer Science at the University of Chicago.
+I'm a PhD student in Computer Science at the University of Chicago.
 My work falls in the intersection of  Data Visualization and HCI.

 <br/>